daftspunk/pond/target-server-dev-environment/README.md

 TODO: this should be fully automated with `config.vm.provision "shell", path: pathToShellScriptToRun`.
 SSH keys are available after the box boots in /var/target-server-dev-environment/keys/ and can be copied directly inside the box.

+TODO: the provision script should also create an available and enabled virtual host dev-latest-deployed-environment.com pointing to `/var/www/latest-deployment-environment/current`

 ```
 sudo adduser --disabled-password --gecos "" deploy
 sudo chown -R deploy:deploy /var/www